jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 - **Risk assessments at AGI companies** (with Leonie Koessler).
 We review popular risk assessment techniques from other industries and discuss how companies that have the stated goal of build AGI could use them. [[Read](https://arxiv.org/abs/2307.08823)]

 - **Coordinated pausing: An evaluation-based coordination scheme for frontier AI developers** (with Jide Alaga).
-In this paper, we propose an evaluation-based coordination scheme that consists of five main steps: (1) Frontier AI models are evaluated for dangerous capabilities.
-(2) Whenever, and each time, a model fails a set of evaluations, the developer pauses certain research and development activities.
-(3) Other developers are notified whenever a model with dangerous capabilities has been discovered.
-They also pause related research and development activities.
-(4) The discovered capabilities are analyzed and adequate safety precautions are put in place.
-(5) Developers only resume their paused activities if certain safety thresholds are reached.
-We also propose four concrete versions of that scheme, and discuss the desirability and feasibility of our proposed coordination scheme. [[Read](https://arxiv.org/abs/2307.08823)]
+Frontier AI developers increasingly conduct model evaluations to identify potentially  dangerous capabilities.
+But what should they do if sufficiently dangerous capabilities are in fact discovered?
+In this paper, we propose an evaluation-based coordination scheme.
+We also discuss the desirability and feasibility of that scheme. [[Read](https://arxiv.org/abs/2307.08823)]

 ![Risk management](/risk_management.png)